RichardCouperthwaite/plt-editor-tool/README.md

 A few final notes:
  - Labels can include latex commands for symbols, e.g. ($\sigma$)
- - currently no option for changing the size of the legend text
  - Several of the most common errors that could occur will provide a pop-up warning detailing what went wrong
  - Please see the usage guide for a more complete guide to the functions of the tool